 like education, health and well-being, and financial security.

-Abriana* has an IQ under 70.
+Abriana* has an intellectual disability.
 When a representative from Allegheny County reached out about Abriana’s case—she was homeless—we were ready to help.

 KidsVoice advocates for the rights of youth with intellectual disabilities and autism, helping them obtain Social Security disability benefits and state-funded waivers that provide lifetime benefits for eligible youth.